Mukul Deora: Entrepreneurship

+Deora was the founder and CEO of Sonopress India, a division of Bertelsmann.

-In 2005, Mukul sold Mipak Polymers Limited, a packaging solutions company that he had started in 1999.
+In 1999, Deora founded Mipak Polymers, a packaging solutions company that was acquired by Hitech Corporation in 2006.
 Mipak had over 300 employees and 4 factories across India.

-Deora was the founder and CEO of Sonopress India, a division of Bertelsmann, Germany.
-In 1999, Deora founded Mipak Polymers, a packaging solutions company.
-By 2006, Mipak had over 300 employees in 4 manufacturing locations, and was acquired by Hitech Corporation.
+Deora founded Watchtower Pictures in 2008, which developed and produced Bheja Fry 2 and distributed 40 films including Krrish 3, English Vinglish, and Cocktail (2012 film).

-In 2020, Mukul founded Lava Media, which is one of India’s leading content companies and recently produced the Oscar and BAFTA-nominated global hit film The White Tiger, starring Priyanka Chopra and Rajkummar Rao.
-Lava develops and produces high-profile intellectual properties in all formats – feature films, series, short-form content, and documentary.
+In 2016, Deora founded Lava Media to shape culture through technology and produced the Oscar and BAFTA-nominated global hit film The White Tiger, starring Priyanka Chopra and Rajkummar Rao.
+Lava acquired the rights to the bestselling book series Gajapati Kulapati in 2023.
+Gajapati Kulapati won the Best of Indian Children's Writing (BICW) Award in 2018.

 Performances

-In 2008, Mukul directed The Body Electric, with Shezaad Dawood.
+In 2008, Deora directed The Body Electric, with Shezaad Dawood.
 The Body Electric was used to launch the prestigious UK Cultural Olympics, and was projected on Norwich Castle for 2 days.

 Dawood/Deora also performed at the Serpentine Gallery, London, as part of the Indian Highway show.

-In 2009, Mukul had a solo art show titled BREAK in Mumbai.
+In 2009, Deora had a solo art show titled BREAK in Mumbai.
 BREAK was a participative experiment.
 On entering the gallery, the audience was instructed to take a shuttle bus to an undisclosed location.
 They arrived at a derelict mill compound where they were asked to sign a disclaimer stating that they accepted full responsibility for any injury that might occur.
 They were then led to the scene which consisted of a car and sledgehammers.
 A situation was thus created, where the audience joined the experiment by smashing the car.
 It became an energetic, passionate, struggle, in which extremes of emotion were given free expression against that quintessential symbol of modernity, the automobile.
 By 2012, BREAK had achieved near-mythological status, and Diesel + Art had an exhibition with images and videos from the 2009 event.

-Mukul performed at TED India, where he collaborated with Kalaripayattu dancers to create a piece called The Wandering Arrow- a juxtaposition of an ancient Indian martial form with modern abstract electronic music.
+Deora performed at TED India, where he collaborated with Kalaripayattu dancers to create a piece called The Wandering Arrow- a juxtaposition of an ancient Indian martial form with modern abstract electronic music.